jbmitch/transit-gateway/faqs.md

 Capacity management handles the overall available capacity on the transit gateway and is subject to our weekly capacity management review.
 When the device reaches roughly a 50% load, we augment the connectivity to the device.

-## What is the maximum number of VPC connections allowed for a transit gateway?
-{:faq}
-{: #max-vpc}

-The limit of connections per gateway is set at 50.

 ## What scalability options do I have for my transit gateway?
 Does it manage itself?
 How do I know if it's reaching maximum capacity?
 {:faq}
 {: #scalability}